yetzt/postleitzahlen/README.md

 );
 out body geom;
 ```

+## Importer

+Included in this repository is the import script used to generate the data files: `sh bin/import.sh`

 ## Alternatives

 * [Postleitzahlen-Scraper](https://github.com/yetzt/postleitzahlen-scraper) - A program that downloads non-free postcode geometries from the german postal service.